Hall-effect thruster: Indian designs

 Research in India is carried out by both public and private research institutes and companies.

 In 2010, ISRO used Hall-effect ion propulsion thrusters in GSAT-4 carried by GSLV-D3.
 It had four xenon powered thrusters for north-south station keeping.
 Two of them were Russian and the other two were Indian.
 The Indian thrusters were rated at 13 mN.
 However, GSLV-D3 did not make it to orbit.

 The following year in 2014, ISRO was pursuing development of 75 mN & 250 mN SPT thrusters to be used in its future high power communication satellites.
 The 75 mN thrusters were put to use aboard the GSAT-9 communication satellite.

 By 2021 development of a 300 mN thruster was complete.
 Alongside it, RF-powered 10 kW plasma engines and krypton based low power electric propulsion were being pursued.

 With private firms entering the space domain, Bellatrix Aerospace became the first commercial firm to bring out commercial Hall-effect thrusters.
-The current model of the thruster uses xenon as fuel.
+The current model of the thruster uses xenon as propellant.
 Tests were carried out at the spacecraft propulsion research laboratory in the Indian Institute of Science, Bengaluru.
 Heaterless cathode technology was used to increase the system's lifespan and redundancy.
 Bellatrix Aerospace had previously developed the first commercially available microwave electrothermal thruster, for which the company received an order from ISRO.
 The ARKA-series of HET was launched on PSLV-C55 mission.
 It was successfully tested on POEM-2.